Betting on MLB Rosters

 The MLB holds the softest cap among professional organizations, allowing ownership to throw gaudy contracts in the path of free agents.
 The only discourse a major league team is the high luxury tax amounts that come with cap exceeding.
-Most of the successful franchises in the history of sport (i.e. Red Sox, Yankees, and Dodgers) don't have to worry about revenue streams, while smaller market teams do.
+Most of the successful franchises in the history of the sport (i.e. Red Sox, Yankees, and Dodgers) don't have to worry about revenue streams, while smaller market teams do.
 This is where some of the bigger cities and larger fan bases thrive.
 Since the folks paying for the experience factors into the total amount of money a team has to spend the next season, the fan base becomes an instrumental piece at getting smaller market teams on the map.
 This also makes the development of talent much more important for smaller market teams.
 While the organizational giants can buy their talents, smaller budgeted teams have to grow it.
 This makes farm team management a crucial role for any organization.

 The farm system and cap rules also play into roster construction and late-season acquisitions.
 A team vying for the post-season may choose to unload one of their younger players in favor of a practiced player who can provide some positional or pitching relief.
 This is known as "cashing in the chips" for lower cap teams and a simple check for larger organizations.
 This is where it becomes hard for smaller market teams to construct their roster.
 Their mindset has to be different than the larger organizations because they don't have the bailout needed to dig them out of a bad or unsuccessful situation.